A B C D E F G H I J K L M N O P Q R S T U V W X

 Press proof

-In contrast to the proof, a press proof is created using films or CTP printing plates on special press proofing machines with the same colours and parameters as the subsequent production run.
+In contrast to a proof, a press proof is created using films or CTP printing plates on special press proof machines with the same colours and parameters as the subsequent production print.
+Press proofs are rarely used today for cost reasons.

 Process colours